malsharari/QATGBDT/README.md

 ```

 ## License
-Distributed under the MIT License.
+Distributed under the ASL License.
 See `LICENSE` for more information.